VedVid/untitled-strategy-game/README.md

 #### What is this game?

-At the current state, there is nothing to play.
-The game is in the very early stage of the development.
+The game is in the very early stage of the development and there is not much to play with.
+That said, I am getting close to the first pre-alpha release – please see ROADMAP.md for more info.

 #### OK, so what will this game be like in the future?